Shirley Bassey: Career

-1953–1959: Career beginnings
+1950s

 In 1953, Bassey signed her first professional contract, touring with the variety show Memories of Jolson, a musical based on the life of Al Jolson.
 On 17 December 1953, Bassey signed a contract with Columbia Productions for two performances at the salary of £10.
-Her next professional engagement was in the touring show Hot from Harlem, in which she and other mixed-race Cardiff performers were passed off as Black Americans in 1954.
+Her next professional engagement was in the touring show Hot from Harlem, in which she and other mixed-race Cardiff performers played Black Americans in 1954.
 A review of the show in March 1954 included: "Shirley Bassey, an attractive young singer, is an asset to the show."
 Later that year, Bassey gave birth to her daughter Sharon, while staying with her sister Ella in London.

 While performing in Jersey, Bassey met her first manager, Mike Sullivan.
 In 1955, Bassey toured various theatres until she was noticed by the impresario Jack Hylton at the Astor Club in September 1955.
-He invited her to feature in Al Read's Such Is Life which opened on 14 December 1955 at the Adelphi Theatre in London's West End.
+He invited her to feature in Al Read's Such Is Life, which opened on 14 December 1955 at the Adelphi Theatre in London's West End.
 In the show, which ran until 3 November 1956, she featured the song "Burn My Candle", leading one reviewer to say that she had nearly stopped the show with the song "which brought outraged mutters, then roars of shamefaced applause."
 During the show's run, Philips record producer Johnny Franz spotted her on television, was impressed, and offered her a recording deal.
-Bassey recorded her first single, "Burn My Candle", the song she had featured in "Such Is Life", and this was released in February 1956.
+Bassey recorded her first single, "Burn My Candle", the song she had featured in Such is Life, and this was released in February 1956.
 The cabaret-style song was banned by the BBC because the lyrics were considered too suggestive.
 More singles followed, and in February 1957, Bassey had her first hit with "The Banana Boat Song", which reached No. 8 in the UK Singles Chart.